 A Hub of Suffering

-The Berlin Sachsenhausen Train played a vital role in the operation of the camp.
-Prisoners were brought to Sachsenhausen from all over Nazi-occupied Europe, arriving by train at the camp’s railway station.
-This train connection facilitated the mass deportation of prisoners to Sachsenhausen, where they would be subjected to forced labor, malnutrition, medical experimentation, and systematic extermination.
+The Berlin Sachsenhausen Train was a very important devise in the functioning of the camp.
+Sachsenhausen prisoners were obtained from many parts of Nazi Europe through a prison system and transport rails at the camp’s railway.
+This train connection provided for massive deportations of prisoners to Sachsenhausen where they would be used as slave labour, starved, subjected to medical experimentation and extermination.

 The Death Marches